 Painting, water-based staining or even epoxy coating old concrete is no problem: just clean and go.
 Read about painting concrete here.
 Here is my list of the best concrete epoxy coatings, 2-K and 1-K. These are all suitable for basements, and each one states if it is suitable for a garage.

-Acid heads: the rest is for you!
+Water-based concrete staining?
+That’s below, and you acid heads: the rest is for you!

 Can you stain old concrete?

 Yes, old concrete can be stained, even very old concrete can be acid stained.
 Older concrete has given up some of its mineral content over the years, and will not acid-stain as well, no matter what prep you do, but even new concrete will acid stain unevenly by design.

 Also, please be aware that blemishes/spills, etc on your floor will not take color evenly as they would with paint: just camouflaged somewhat.